PiyushDangre/study-notes/Interview-Questions/Oracle-interview-questions.md

 - What is the difference between implicit and explicit cursor?
 - What is Lamda expression?
 Write a lambda expression which accepts two input parameters and returns a value after performing some operation.
 - Explain the program for finding frequency of all words in a statements present in a flat file (.txt file).
 - What are static imports in Java ?
 Its a new feature.
+[Explaination Here](https://www.geeksforgeeks.org/static-import-java/).
 - Can you write multiple methods with body in an Interface in Java?
 - Can you create multiple @Beans of same type in Spring Boot?
 What config you need to do to select preference?
 - What are the design patterns you have worked on?